simplicitesoftware/module-demo-datalink/README.md

 }
 ```

-- URL : the public URL to application (ex `https//myapp.domain.com`)
+- URL : the public URL to application (ex `https://myapp.domain.com`)
 - User/Password:
-	- API credentials to get a token during first call
+	- API credentials to get a token from slave instance
-	- The user must have full access to `DemoSupplier` and `DemoProduct` (default is designer)
+	- The user must have full access to `DemoSupplier` and `DemoProduct` (designer is granted)

 Make sure the Crontab contains the `DataLink` job and activate it to desired times.

 Make sure `USE_API` services is available.

-Clear the platforms cache.
+Clear the platforms caches.

 ### Test

-- Create, update or delete Suppliers/Products on the master with admin profile.
+- Create, update or delete Suppliers/Products on the master with admin profile
-- Checks on the salve host that updates are applied automatically to local data
+- Check on the salve host that updates are applied automatically to local data
+- See server logs on both sides to audit issues

 ### Quality